-The 480-unit Advenir at Stone Park Apartments have been completed on an approximately 21.6 acre tract located within the District, the 258-unit Advenir at Wynstone Apartments have been completed on an approximately 16.3 acre tract located within the District, the 228-unit SYNC at Liberty Hills Apartments have been completed on an approximately 10.8 acre tract located within the District, the 246-unit Haven at Liberty Hills Apartments have been completed on an approximately 10.2 acre tract located within the District, and the 300-unit Domain New Forest Apartments have been completed on an approximately 10.6 acre tract located within the District.
+The 480-unit Advenir at Stone Park Apartments have been completed on an approximately 21.5 acre tract located within the District, the 258-unit Advenir at Wynstone Apartments have been completed on an approximately 16.3 acre tract located within the District, the 228-unit The Henry at Liberty Hills Apartments have been completed on an approximately 10.9 acre tract located within the District, the 246-unit Haven at Liberty Hills Apartments have been completed on an approximately 10.2 acre tract located within the District, and the 300-unit NOVU New Forest Apartments have been completed on an approximately 10.6 acre tract located within the District.
+In addition, the 375-unit Domain Town Center Apartments are currently under construction, with an anticipated completion date of approximately December 2021.

-Commercial, office, storage and retail establishments totaling approximately 1,056,356 square feet of building area have been constructed on approximately 106.3 acres located within the District.
-Such establishments include The Shops at Stone Park, North Forest Crossing Shopping Center, Black Rock Commons, and Liberty Plaza shopping centers, JC Penney, Lowe's Home Improvement, Sears Appliance Store, multiple strip shopping centers and freestanding buildings including restaurants, a 130-bed senior rehabilitation facility, a movie theatre, an office building and a hotel.
-Commercial improvements totaling approximately 28,156 square feet of building area are currently under construction.
+Commercial, office, storage and retail establishments totaling approximately 1,112,330 square feet of building area have been constructed on approximately 113.0 acres located within the District.
+Such establishments include The Shops at Stone Park, New Forest Crossing Shopping Center, Black Rock Commons, and Liberty Plaza shopping centers, JC Penney, Lowe's Home Improvement, Sears Appliance Store, multiple strip shopping centers and freestanding buildings including restaurants, a 130-bed senior rehabilitation facility, a movie theatre, an office building and two hotels.
+Commercial improvements totaling approximately 57,489 square feet of building area are currently under construction, with anticipated completion dates between approximately the second quarter of 2021 and the first quarter of 2022.